wp-plugins/category-posts-in-custom-menu/readme.txt

 Tested up to: 3.4.2
 Stable tag: 0.7.2

-Dynamic menus: This plugin automatically replaces selected Category links / Post Tag links / Custom Taxonomy links in a Custom Menu by a list of their posts/pages.
+Dynamic menus: This plugin automatically replaces selected Category / Post Tag / Custom Taxonomy links in a Custom Menu by a list of their posts/pages.

 == Description ==